An invigorating blend of peppermint and citrus. Subtle, not overpowering:

 Unpleasant odor.
 Your underarms are evicting the toxins, but don't worry, it goes away in a few days.

-Take a 48 hour break if experiencing any symptoms and go back to using intermittently!
+Take a 48 hour break if experiencing any symptoms and go back to using intermittently if your body allows!

-Patch test a small area on your forearm to check for sensitivity.
+Patch test a small area on your forearm to check for sensitivity or allergy.

 - If you have the beginnings of a rash, use apple cider vinegar.
 Drink a shot of it and then rub some into your underarms.

 - With painful and lumpy lymph nodes, dry brush and massage the area to aid in the filtering process.

 - Rub a little alcohol into your underarms to disinfect any rash or discomfort.